maxengel99/learn-japanese-app/README.md

 # Answers
 ## Question 1:
 a.
 I took the intro to Japanese course.
-I think Japanese sounds pleasing and am interested in the culture.
+I think Japanese sounds pleasing and am interested in the culture.<br/>
 b.
 I am in the advanced Japanese class.
 I am half Japanese and want to be able to speak to my Japanese family.<br/>
 c.
 I am in advanced.
 I love anime.